ckeditor/ckeditor5/packages/ckeditor5-word-count/docs/features/word-count.md

 ## Related features

-There are other productivity-boosting features that you may find helpful:
+CKEditor 5 provides other productivity-boosting features that you may find helpful:

 * {@link features/spelling-and-grammar-checking Proofreading, spelling and grammar checking} &ndash; Track and correct any possible errors as you type.
 * {@link builds/guides/integration/saving-data#autosave-feature Autosave} &ndash; Never lose you content by accident, stay safe and automatically save.